Nathan Sosa: Political career

 On January 31, 2022, Sosa was appointed to the Oregon House of Representatives by the Washington County Board of Commissioners.

 In the 2023 legislative session, Sosa was appointed as vice chair to the House Committee on Business and Labor as well as a member of the House Committee on Higher Education; the Joint Committee on Ways and Means Subcommittee on Transportation and Economic Development; and the Joint Committee on Semiconductors.
 He championed bills related to consumer protection, government transparency, and higher education.
 He also led the effort to expand the authority of the Oregon Government Ethics Commission to enforce public meetings laws.

 In the 2024 legislative session, Sosa was a chief sponsor of the Family Financial Protection Act.
 The bill strengthened protections for consumers under the Unfair Debt Collection Practices Act.
 It also increased the amount of assets that are protected from debt collection.

 In the 2025 legislative session, Sosa served as chair of the House Committee on Commerce and Consumer Protection and a member of the House Committee on Housing and Homelessness.
 He was a champion for consumer protection.
 He led the fight for the Fairness & Affordability in Residential (FAIR) Energy Act to limit the rise of residential gas and electrical bills by requiring the Public Utility Commission to consider consumer interests when evaluating requests for rate increases from investor-owned utilities.
 He advanced a bill to crack down on bait-and-switch financing tactics used by automotive dealers.
 He brought a bill to add text messaging to existing robocall and telemarketing laws, prohibit solicitations late in the evenings, and ban solicitors from contacting someone more than three times in 24 hours.
 He teamed up with other legislators to eliminate hidden fees in online sales.
 He also led the effort in the House to remove medical debt from consumer credit reports.
 In addition, he championed a bill to address age discrimination in job applications by banning employers from asking for an applicant's age or date of graduation.

+In the 2026 legislative session, Sosa was chief sponsor of a bill to stop online lenders from using a loophole in federal law to charge triple-digit interest rates on consumer loans in Oregon, which violate the state’s interest-rate cap of 36%.
+He was also one of the lawmakers who worked to pass a bill to ban the sale of “speculative tickets” that the seller does not possess.